 Embrace Career Pivots

-Here's something that might surprise you: according to LinkedIn's 2024 Workforce Report,52% of workers are considering a job change this year, and a significant portion are eyeing entirely different industries.
+Here's something that might surprise you: according to LinkedIn's 2024 Workforce Report, 52% of workers are considering a job change this year, and a significant portion are eyeing entirely different industries.
 Career pivoting isn't a sign you "failed" at your first choice – it's proof you're evolving.
+If you're considering a switch, check out our detailed career change resume guide.

 The World Economic Forum predicts that 44% of workers' skills will be disruptedin the next five years.
 Translation?
 Staying adaptable isn't optional anymore – it's survival.
 If you're considering a pivot, here's how to do it smart: